Tips: Customizing Mod Lists

 Apply Your Customizations

-momw-configurator config i-heart-vanilla
+.\momw-configurator config -v --run-validator i-heart-vanilla

 2024/11/16 18:55:51 Welcome to MOMW Configurator v1.8